-Rotala rotundifolia 'red' in my own tank above with NO3 levels measuring less than 3ppm or so, using APT Complete / capstone 1 as fertiliser.
+Rotala rotundifolia 'red' in my own tank above with NO3 levels measuring less than 3ppm or so, using APT Complete / APT 3 as fertiliser.
 Enough to induce significant redness but not so much as to stunt other more demanding plants in the same tank.

 Rotala rotundifola (variants include Rotala colorata, H'ra, Ceylon, etc) is a fast growing stem plant that has been a staple of the planted aquarium world for a long time.
 It was first introduced under the erroneous name of Rotala indica around the year 1960, a confusion lasting to this date.
 The description of real Rotala indica can be found here - along with the explanation of how the names got mixed up.